Wall Street caps best month in decades with broad sell-off

 The five-week tally of unemployment claims topped 30 million and consumer spending has plummeted, according to the latest round of dismal indicators providing another snapshot of the crushing economic effects of the widespread shutdown.

-"Wall Street is liking all the programs that the government and the Fed are putting together," Nolte added.
+"Wall Street is liking all the programmes that the government and the Fed are putting together," Mr Nolte added.
 "So Wall Street is doing fine but Main Street is going to be a longer process."

 The Dow Jones Industrial Average fell 288.14 points, or 1.17 per cent, to 24,345.72, the S&P 500 lost 27.08 points, or 0.92 per cent, to 2,912.43 and the Nasdaq Composite dropped 25.16 points, or 0.28 per cent, to 8,889.55.